gkotian/gkotian.github.io/travels/_posts/2009-10-10-a-germ-of-an-idea.md

 ---

 I thoroughly enjoyed my 2 week vacation in North India.
-During the first week I was at Dehradun at my friend's wedding along with my other friends, and in the second week I went on a solo motorcycle ride through a portion of the Himalayas before riding the motorcycle back to New Delhi.
+During the first week I was at Dehradun at OJ's wedding along with Kini, VMK & Paddie; and in the second week I went on a solo motorcycle ride on OJ's Royal Enfield Bullet through a portion of the Himalayas in Uttarakhand before riding the motorcycle back to New Delhi.

 It was during this trip that I decided to take a break to travel a bit in the first half of 2010.
 Back in Bangalore, during one of our usual chats over chai,